minio/operator/examples/kustomization/operator-external-idp-oid/README.md

 # Operator Console SSO with OpenID

 Operator Console supports authentication with a Kubernetes Service Account Json Web Token (JWT) or OpenID.
-This guide explains how to configure OpenID authentication for Operator Console to using the [OpenID Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).
+This guide explains how to configure OpenID authentication for Operator Console using the [OpenID Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).

 Note: only one authentication method can be enabled at the same time, either JWT or OpenID.